couchbase-partners/redhat-pds/README.md

 ## Summary

-This is a guide for running the customer
+This is a guide for running the Couchbase Operator demo on Red Hat OpenShift - [Partner Demo System](https://www.redhat.com/en/partners/rhpds)

 ### Pre-requisites